 |Santa Fe Community College, Smart Grid Training Center|

-Each will be represented on the X_GRID Steering Committee as we advance to the next stage of research, analysis, and planning, and develop proposals for implementation funding.
+Each will be represented on the X_GRID Steering Committee as we now advance to the next funded stage of research, analysis, and planning, and develop proposals for implementation funding.

 In line with the urgency of the grid modernization challenge, substantial resources are being invested in R&D by the public, utility, and industry sectors.
 DOE’s Office of Electricity and Grid Modernization initiatives, the NSF-funded New Mexico SMART Grid Center, EPRI’s Integrated Grid initiative, and new technology introductions by industry incumbents and startups are making important progress.